Call-for-Code/Solution-Starter-Kit-Water-2021/README.md

 You can create a solution based on the proposed solution architecture above by exploring the following resources on the [IBM Developer](https://developer.ibm.com/) site.

 ### Resources

+#### Tutorials

+**Build a Water Quality Dasboard with GeoJSON and Node-Red**

+**Building integrations with event-driven flows or flows for APIs** Learn how to create a [fully integrated application using IBM App Connect](https://developer.ibm.com/tutorials/building-integrations-with-app-connect/).
+IBM App Connect, which is a key component of the IBM Cloud Pak for Integration platform (and available for free on IBM Cloud as a SaaS offering), showcases the agility of integrating applications on the cloud.

 #### Platform development